The Bankrate promise

 Make sure your card is accepted

-You can’t maximize your card spending if you can’t actually use your card to make purchases.
+You can’t maximize your card spending if you can’t actually use your card while traveling.
 If you’re traveling off the beaten path, credit cards may not be as widely accepted as they are in the U.S. — which is why it’s always a good idea to travel with a bit of cash, just in case.

 If credit cards aren’t accepted where you’re traveling, there’s not much you can do about it.
-But you can do your part to increase the odds that if cards are accepted, your issuer is among them.
+But you can increase the odds that if cards are accepted, your issuer is among them.

 In addition to your credit card network, you’ll also want to make sure your card has the right technology to be accepted with merchants abroad.

 Nowadays, most U.S. credit cards have chips but prompt a signature at checkout instead of a PIN number.
 Some of these cards have PIN capabilities, though not all consumers set one up.
 This can be problematic if you use your credit card abroad, since you might need to enter a PIN at checkout if the terminal doesn’t allow a signature.
 Not having a chip and PIN card might cost you rewards on your next international trip, especially if you’re traveling to Europe.

 While many terminals can detect that a card doesn’t have an associated PIN and should be processed with a signature, there are exceptions.
 I’ve had countless transactions declined in Turkey because the card reader prompted a PIN and wouldn’t process the payment without one.
 This issue occurred randomly and created a minor inconvenience.

 If you want to avoid being mistaken for trying to skip out on a bill because your cards aren’t functioning, set up and memorize your credit card PIN before your next trip abroad.